ubiquity-os/ubiquity-os-kernel/README.md

 ## Environment Variables

 - **`PRIVATE_KEY`**
   Obtain a private key from your GitHub App settings and convert it to the Public-Key Cryptography Standards #8 (PKCS#8) format.
-Use the following command to perform this conversion and append the result to your `.dev.vars` file:
+A new private key in PEM format can be generated and downloaded from https://github.com/organizations/{your-organization-name}/settings/apps/{your-github-app-name}.
+Use the following command to perform PEM to PKCS#8 conversion and append the result to your `.dev.vars` file:

     ```sh
     echo "PRIVATE_KEY=\"$(openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in YOUR_PRIVATE_KEY.PEM | awk 'BEGIN{ORS="\\n"} 1')\"" >> .dev.vars